-The critical reasoning is one of the most important topics for the CAT.
-The questions test the ability of the candidates to analyze logical arguments.
+Critical reasoning is one of the most important topics for the CAT exam.
+The questions test the ability of the candidates to analyse logical arguments.
 Critical Reasoning baffles even the most proficient aptitude takers.
 The passages are cryptic, the answer choices are close and confusing and one never seems to be certain of their accuracy.
 In fact, Critical Reasoning seems to play a significant part in bringing scores down by fetching negative marks for you.

-So, here is an overview about how to approach the critical reasoning questions to help the candidates prepare this section well.
-However, it must be kept in mind that critical reasoning is an extensive section and, therefore, extensive practice is very crucial to solving these questions easily.
+So, here is an overview of how to approach the critical reasoning questions to help the candidates prepare this section well.
+However, it must be kept in mind that critical reasoning is an extensive section and therefore, extensive practice is very crucial to solving these questions easily.

 Identify the Question first

 As mentioned above, we will take up each question type and have devoted articles to them later.
-Your first step towards acing critical reasoning questions begins by categorization of the problem.
-Many times the problem explicitly mentions the type in which case you simply require to pay attention to it and making a note.
+Your first step towards acing critical reasoning questions begins with the categorization of the problem.
+Many times the problem explicitly mentions the type in which case you are simply required to pay attention to it and make a note.

 Critical reasoning questions can be categorised into the following types: